vegaprotocol/documentation/versioned_docs/version-v0.77/concepts/vega-chain/vega-chain.md

 ---
 sidebar_position: 1
-title: Vega Chain
+title: Chain
-vega_network: MAINNET
 hide_title: false
 ---

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';

-Vega uses Tendermint as a consensus layer to form a blockchain.
-The rest of the information here informs on how that blockchain and its relevant components are comprised.
+Vega provides Tendermint as a consensus layer to form a blockchain.
+The rest of the information here informs on how that blockchain's relevant components are comprised.

 <DocCardList items={useCurrentSidebarCategory().items}/>